randlabs/walgo-vault/README.md

 ## Transaction Types

-### Vault Creation
+### Admin SetVaultStatus

-Pre-signed LogicSig allowing any account to add the Vault.
-We will generate a large number of pre-signed txs adding this Vaults.
-Users creating a new Vault will use one of these pre-created txs to assign the Vault to their addresses.
+The administrator can enable or disable any vault at any time.
-* Tx1: from Admin to App.
-Assign Vault to user address.
+* Tx1:
+Sender: admin
+acc0: User Address
+arg0: new status

 ### User Optin

 * Tx1: from Vault owner account.
 Parameter: Vault address

+### User Closeout

 ### User Register

 * Tx1: Register vault address using the user account.
 It verifies that the Vault address corresponds to the TEAL generated for the user account.
+If the vault was already registered it throws an error.
 Sender: user registering Vault
 arg0: str:register
 arg1 = addr:vault address